TritonDataCenter/manatee/docs/user-guide.md

 ## Moving Manatee Nodes
 In the normal course of maintenance, you may need to move or upgrade the Manatee nodes in the shard.
-You can do this by adding a new node to the shard, waiting for it to catch up (using tools descriped in the following sectons), and then removing the node you wanted to move/upgrade.
+You can do this by adding a new node to the shard, waiting for it to catch up (using tools described in the following sectons), and then removing the node you wanted to move/upgrade.

 Additional nodes past the initial 3 will just be asynchronous standbys and will